bmxdemo/bmxproject/logbook/postings/20170802_C_Basin/index.md

 |**Slice**|![alt-text](absorber_vs_no.png)|

 One of the blue trials I gathered was fairly noisy or potentially RFI-infected, but the general trend still holds.
 Each color has ~4 plots behind it if I remember correctly, so as to make sure I wasn't getting a bad plot of each.

+While we see peaks in the same areas, many features are just plain lost.
+So, it is not as simple as a linear holistic reduction of amplitude.